35 Top Soft Skills Examples to Master in 2026

 Can you train soft skills?

-While cultivating soft skills for employees can be done alone, it’s more efficient to do so with a carefully crafted training program.
+While soft skills training for employees can be done alone, it’s more efficient to do so with a carefully crafted training program.
 Many companies now offer soft skills training programs as they see the value it has for both employees and employers.

 These programs work best when practiced in person rather than through a book.
 Unlike technical skills, they may take more time and practice to develop.